Wesley O. Doggett Distinguished Professor

 Schaefer studies Quantumchromodynamics (QCD) and the behavior of matter under extreme conditions.
 This includes the behavior of matter at very high temperature (T>1010 Kelvin), which is relevant to the very early Universe and to high energy collisions of Heavy Ions, as well as matter at low temperature but density in excess of 1014 grams/cm3 , which occurs in compact stars.
 He is known for his study of topological object, instantons, in QCD, his work on color superconductivity in quark matter, and his work on effective theories of dense matter.

-- Multiplicative noise and the diffusion of conserved densities , JHEP (2021)
+- Multiplicative noise and the diffusion of conserved densities , JOURNAL OF HIGH ENERGY PHYSICS (2021)

 - Dynamics of critical fluctuations: Theory – phenomenology – heavy-ion collisions , Nucl.Phys.A (2020)

 - Flow of Hagedorn singularities and phase transitions in large $N$ gauge theories , Phys.Rev.D (2020)

 - QCD equation of state matched to lattice data and exhibiting a critical point singularity , PHYSICAL REVIEW C (2020)

 - Quantum limited sound attenuation in a dilute atomic Fermi gas , (2020)